Last update April 25, 2017

 This is an unusual event.
 An 8.6 mile out-and-back trail run, with a 2,160 foot elevation gain.
 Starting in downtown Sierra Madre at 840 feet, it goes to Orchard Camp, on the Mt Wilson Trail, at 3,000 feet.
 That translates to about a 9-1/2% grade average (9-1/2 feet up for 100 feet horizontal).
 The grade average is the same as the Mt Baldy climb, but this is half downhill; Baldy is all up.

 The unusual part of this event is that the trail is rather small except for the first and last miles.
 The first mile on the street has a real grade that serves to thin out the crowd pretty well by the time you get to the trailhead.
 You do have to be prepared to pass and be passed on the trail.
-And almost all of us have to be ready to yield (When you hear "RUNNER" called out ahead of you) to the faster participants who come down running on the same narrow trail we are trudging up.
+And almost all of us have to be ready to move to our right and yield (When you hear "RUNNER" called out ahead of you) to the faster participants who come down running on the same narrow trail we are trudging up.

 The dirt trail itself is rough in spots, sandy in some, and rocky in others.
 As with Baldy, it is sometimes a very long way down to the side of the trail.
 Most of the trail is desert-mountain, on the east-face slope.
 Much of it catches the morning sun, so it can be HOT.
 Sunscreen is a thought.
 The top mile is mostly under trees.
 There is aid at about halfway up (also down), and at the turnaround.
 Search and Rescue personnel are up on the trail in several spots, just in case.